 Jorge Manilla investigates his environment – religion, emotions, relationships and the meaning of life.

 Over the last years the artist has rediscovered his love for the black colour.
 To the artist black relates to something hidden, the secretive and the unknown, and as a result it creates an air of mystery.
 It keeps things bottled up inside, hidden from the world.
 His dark forms and shapes create a barrier between the meanings of the objects and the outside world.
 Black implies self-control and discipline, independence and a strong will.
 It gives an impression of authority and power.
 For Manilla black is the end, but the end always implies a new beginning.
 When light appears, black becomes white, the color of new beginnings.

-Annika and Mia have created a new series of jewellery that will be displayed during the Dinner #5 during MJW 2018.
+Annika and Mia have created a new series of jewellery that wias displayed during the Dinner #5 during MJW 2018.
 The two artists have their own way of relating to the theme of DOING THE NO NO: one focusing on the process of copying, and the other focusing on the idea of beauty.
-Each diner guest will be assigned a specially selected jewellery piece created for this project that they will wear while they dine.
+Each diner guest was assigned a specially selected jewellery piece created for this project that they wore while they dined.

 The Dinner is seen as a performance act, where the guests are set on display for the duration of a three-course meal.
 The reformative act is key point in this this project; it making the guests conscious of their movements, their actions while adding awareness to the dining act.

 During the Dinner, one subject is explored and examined from different perspectives.